 - Dialectica Audomari Talaei praelectionibus illustrata, Basel 1569.

 - Diaelcticae libri duo per Rolandum Makilmenaeum Scotum, auctoris jussu in quibusdam locis emendati, Uppsala: Eschillus Matthiae, 1623.

-- Quod sit unica doctrinae instituendae methodus, translated into English in Renaissance Philosophy, ed.
-L. A. Kennedy, The Hague and Paris, 1973, pp. 108–55.
+- Quod sit unica doctrinae instituendae methodus, translated into English in Renaissance Philosophy, Leonard A. Kennedy (ed.), The Hague and Paris: Mouton, 1973, pp. 108–55.

 - Scholarum mathematicarum libri unus et triginta a Lazaro Schonero recogniti et emendati, Frankfurt am Main, 1599; reprinted Hildesheim: G. Olms, 2008.